DamoM73/turtle_vid_tute/lesson_2.md

 <img align="left" src="./assets/flow_charts_symbol_2.png">

-Now lets look at the `for` loop flowchart.
+Now let's look at the `for` loop flowchart.
+The symbols within the dotted box are the `for` loop.
+Note, the dotted box has been added to help identify the `for` loop structure, and is not a normal flowchart symbol.

 <img align="left" src="./assets/flowcharts_for_loop.png">